- About Us

 Shaking the Tree (ages 5-13)

-Shaking The Tree is "Sprouting the Classics” for the fifth year in a row by inviting children and teens to enter into the wonderful world of classic literature through drama.
+Shaking The Tree is "Sprouting the Classics” by inviting children and teens to enter into the wonderful world of classic literature through drama.
 Each camp uses the dramatic arts to bring a different beloved story (or collection of stories) to life.

 Visit www.shaking-the-tree.com for more information.